microsoftgraph/microsoft-graph-docs-contrib/concepts/pronouns-configure-pronouns-availability.md

 ms.custom: scenarios:getting-started
 ---

-# Enabling or disabling pronouns settings in Microsoft 365 (preview)
+# Manage access to pronouns using APIs in Microsoft Graph (preview)

-If you are a global administrator, you have the ability to enable or disable the display of pronouns in your organization.
-By default, pronouns are **disabled**.
-If you enable pronouns, users will be able to add and update pronouns in Microsoft apps and services.
+If you are a global administrator, you have the ability to turn on or off the display of pronouns in your organization.
+By default, pronouns are **off**.
+If you turn pronouns on, users will be able to add and update pronouns in Microsoft 365.

 > [!NOTE]
 > APIs under the `/beta` version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.